neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 The solid phase is solved with the MOOSE heat conduction module, and is described in the `solid.i` input.
 At the top of this file, the core heat flux is defined as a variable local to the file.
+The value of this variable can then be used anywhere else in the input file with syntax like `${core_heat_flux}`, similar to bash syntax.

 !listing /tutorials/fhr_reflector/conduction/solid.i
   end=Mesh